Dr Marie Sanderson

 Prior to embarking on my academic career, I had a career as an NHS Manager and have held a variety of management positions in both strategic and hospital settings.

-I am a member of the NIHR Policy Research Unit in Health and Social Care Systems and Commissioning (PRUComm), a unit which provides evidence to the Department of Health to inform the development of policy on commissioning.
-Most recently we investigated the implementation of new models of contracting in the NHS, such as Alliance contracting, which are thought to develop closer collaboration between organisations.
-Our current research concerns development of new forms of organisational collaboration in local health areas in the NHS (Sustainability and Transformation Partnerships (STPs) and Integrated Care Systems (ICSs)).
+I am a member of the NIHR Policy Research Unit in Health and Social Care Systems and Commissioning (PRUComm), a unit which provides evidence to the Department of Health to inform the development of policy on the health and social care system and commissioning.
+Most recently we investigated the development of new forms of organisational collaboration in local health areas in the NHS through Integrated Care Systems (ICSs).
+Previous research examined the implementation of new models of contracting in the NHS, such as Alliance contracting, which are thought to develop closer collaboration between organisations.